cubesatlab/crazycube/README.md

 # CrazyCube

+*The CubeSat Project at Vermont State University (formerly Vermont Technical College) has ended.
+This repository is retained only for archival purposes.
+No further work on it is expected.
+No pull requests will be accepted.*

 CubedOS flight software for the Crazyflie.
 This repository includes the CubedOS repository as a submodule.
 The CubedOS repository includes the Ada Drivers Library (ADL) as a submodule.
 To ensure that all files are available as intended, this repository should be cloned using a